Workplace safety training can actually save your business money, increase productivity, and raise employee morale.

 As of August 2, 2016 OSHA has increased their fines by approximately 78% to account for inflation.
 OSHA had last adjusted their fines in 1990 and going forward fines will continue to increase to reflect inflation.
 In order to avoid these hefty fines, it is more important than ever to implement the correct OSHA training requirements.
 According to OSHA not only are employers required to have a written health and safety program, but they must perform employee training on those programs and any hazards found in the workplace.
 If your business is the target of an OSHA inspection, then you will be asked to produce documentation of all workplace safety training.
 If you cannot prove your employees have been trained or they do not demonstrate knowledge of your health and safety programs, then you might be subjected to substantial fines levied by OSHA.

-Take online course: How to Cultivate Safety Compliance in the New Year
+Take workplace safety courses or this online course: How to Cultivate Safety Compliance in the New Year